Heiko Mathias Förster

-Heiko Mathias Förster (born 1966, Crivitz, East Germany) is a German conductor.
+Heiko Mathias Förster (born 1966) is a German conductor.
 Most notable for conducting the Munich Symphony Orchestra from 1999 to 2006, since 2014, he has been the chief conductor of the Ostrava-based Janáček Philharmonic Orchestra.

 Life and career

+Förster was born in 1966 in Crivitz, East Germany.
 At the age of four, Förster had received his first piano lessons and was a student of the Schwerin Conservatory at the age of six, and in 1976, was the laureate of a national piano competition.
 Fascinated by the theatre atmosphere, changed his studies and devoted himself to conducting.
 Before completing his studies, he was first appointed as a Kapellmeister, and then, at the age of only 23, was principal conductor of the Brandenburg Theatre.
 In 1993, he was appointed General Music Director of the city of Brandenburg an der Havel.
 During his nine seasons, he conducted a total of 32 opera and operetta premieres at the Brandenburg Theatre in addition to about 500 concerts.
 Together with the Brandenburger Symphoniker, he undertook numerous national and international concert tours, which took him on tour to Japan, South Africa and the United States.

 In 1999, Förster became head conductor of the Munich Symphony Orchestra until the end of the 2005/2006 season.
 In addition to his work as chief conductor of the orchestra, he also established himself as an opera conductor with him conducting at the International Music Festival in the Chiemgau.
 He ended his seven-year work in Munich with a highly praised performance of a series of all Beethoven symphonies at the Prinzregententheater.

 His knowledge on the works of Richard Wagner, in particular Der Ring des Nibelungen, helped produce the Vicco von Bülow film The Ring on a Single Night (German: Der Ring an einem Abend) and the production of an orchestral version of The Ring Without Words (German: Der Ring ohne Worte) in 2003.